jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 open import ABTPredicate Op sig 𝑉 𝑃
 ```

-The raw typing rules are rather verbose, so we again use Agda's
+The raw typing rules are verbose, so we again use Agda's pattern
-pattern synonyms to create abbreviations to match the rule names in
+synonyms to create abbreviations to match the rule names in PLFA.
-PLFA.

 ```
 pattern ⊢` ∋x = var-p ∋x tt